andrewcomputsci2019/cse15l-lab-reports/lab1.md

 [user@sahara ~]$
 ```
 * working directory before was `/home`
-* No noticeable difference occurred to the terminal or terminal prompt, and no directory change occurred as no directory was passed to the cd command
+* No noticeable difference occurred to the terminal or terminal prompt, and no directory change occurred.
+I tested this again in another directory and it quickly became apparent that `cd` with no arguments returns the user to the home directory.
 * The output was not an error

 ### `cd` with a path to a directory